 The OtterBox Digital Dome Theater is a unique immersive learning space for students of all ages.
 New concepts and content come alive in this environment, and even familiar material can be experienced and understood in a whole new way.

-The dome is available for custom show scheduling prior to 10:30 and during the noon hour, Tuesday-Friday.
+The Dome is available for custom show scheduling prior to 10:30 and during the noon hour, Tuesday-Friday.
 School groups are also welcome to attend any of our regularly scheduled public shows.
-The cost is $3.00 per person for both students and chaperones.

 Lunch space is available at FCMoD!
 While there is no in-house catering, groups are welcome to bring sack lunches to eat onsite.
 Learning Lab rental for lunches is $15 per 30 minutes.
 Each Learning Lab can fit up to 36 seated students, and the two Labs can be opened up to accommodate up to 72 seated students at a time.
 Depending on the size of the group, lunch space may only be available on a rotational basis.
 FCMoD is also next door to Lee Martinez Park, which offers outside lunch option for groups.
 It is just a short walk into the park, which has covered picnic tables as well as a playground.